 Pensacola International Airport (PNS)

 Located on the far west of the Florida Panhandle is the city of Pensacola.
 This is the largest airport in the region and the one that Alabama beach vacationers actually often use as well.
-The Pensacola Airport (PNS) is served by Southwest Airlines, Delta, American, United, Frontier, Silver, and Boutique Air.
+The Pensacola Airport (PNS) is served by Southwest Airlines, Delta, American, United, Frontier, Silver, and Spirit.
 Flight options increase in the summer months due to seasonal schedule changes.

 PNS makes sense for travelers visiting the western corner of the Florida Panhandle region, including Perdido Key and Pensacola Beach.
 Even Destin and Fort Walton Beach travelers should give it serious consideration, as it’s only about an hour and 15 minutes away and has more non-stop flight options.